 Providing information and education on the relationship between local planning matters and other aspects of the Commission work programs helps to implement the regional planning program.
-Preparation of updated comprehensive plans helps counties and communities (i.e. cities, villages, and towns) implement desired recommendations of the regional plan through their local plans, and helps counties and communities comply with State comprehensive planning and other laws and regulations (see additional information regarding comprehensive plans under Project Code 110-1000).
-Upon completion of the hazard mitigation plan, the County will be eligible to apply for Federal grants for hazard mitigation planning, pre-disaster mitigation planning, and flood mitigation assistance.
+Responding to questions regarding the interpretation of comprehensive plans helps counties and communities (i.e. cities, villages, and towns) implement desired recommendations of the regional plan through their local plans, and helps counties and communities comply with State comprehensive planning and other laws and regulations (see additional information regarding comprehensive plans under Project Code 110-1000).
+Responding to questions regarding the interpretation of zoning and land division ordinances helps counties and communities implement their comprehensive plans.
+Hazard mitigation plans allow a community or county to be eligible to apply for Federal grants for hazard mitigation planning, pre-disaster mitigation planning, and flood mitigation assistance, all of which can help implement regional water quantity and quality planning.
+The Walworth County park and open space plan serves to update and extend the regional park and open space plan.

 Educational services are provided to local units of government, private organizations, and citizen groups in order to explain the need for, and the purpose of, continuing local, regional, and state planning programs, and the relationships that exist among these several levels of planning, and to encourage creation, organization, staffing, and financing of local planning programs.
 The Commission staff prepares model ordinances and planning guides and general educational materials on local planning, plan implementation, and land development matters.
-It is anticipated that Commission staff will continue to update portions of its model zoning ordinance in 2020.
+It is anticipated that Commission staff will continue to update portions of its model zoning ordinance in 2021, which is discussed further under project 110-1000.

 The Commission provides basic planning and engineering data available in Commission files.
-The provision of data may also include analytical work by the Commission staff, but such work efforts are short in duration, normally not exceeding five days to prepare.
+Data provision may also include analytical work by the Commission staff, but such work efforts are short in duration, normally not exceeding five days to prepare.
 On request, Commission staff will attend local plan commission or other public meetings to give advice on local planning matters.
 Commission staff also maintains model ordinances and extensive information on preparing, updating, amending, and implementing comprehensive plans on its website.
+Staff will also continue to develop materials related to the Walworth County park and open space plan.